Narcisse-sudo/Ionosphere/README.md

 ## Description

-The right way to estimate the performance of the model
+The right way to estimate the performance of a model (applied to the Ionosphere dataset)

 ## Content